ythuang0522/MateReads/README.md

 and there will be an executable file named stride in the StriDe folder.

 # Execution of MateReads
 The MateReads require input of paired-end reads (short insert) and mate-pair reads (long insert).
 The paired-end reads are used to construct an FM-index, which will be used to convert mate-pair reads into long reads.
 Suppose pe.fa represents paired-end reads and mate.fa is mate-pair reads.
-The following commment build the FM-index of short reads.
+The following commment build the FM-index of short reads (pe.fa).

       ./stride index -t 20 pe.fa

-The following command converts mate-pair reads into long reads.
+The following command converts mate-pair reads (mate.fa) into long reads (mate.merge.fa).

       ./stride matepair -m 30 -M 90 -t 30 -L 64 -I 3500 -c 437 -x 3 -k 31 -p pe mate.fa